Gum.criteo.com

 Software Bundling Often Used in Adware Distribution

 Software bundling is a common method adware distributors use to spread their products.
 This technique involves packaging adware with other software, such as freeware or shareware programs, and then offering it as a single download.
-The PC user may not be aware that the download includes additional items set for installation, such as adware.
+The computer user may not be aware that the download includes additional items set for installation, such as adware.
 Once installed, the adware will display advertisements on the user's computer, often in the form of pop-ups or banners.
 These advertisements can be intrusive and difficult to remove, making them an effective way for adware distributors to generate revenue.
-It is recommended to employ safe web browsing habits to prevent such software from entering your system.
-It includes refraining from opening email attachments from unknown senders and downloading programs from unfamiliar sources.
-You should also invest in a reputable malware remediation tool.
-If you do that, you can easily scan for elements associated with any potential security threat.
-What's more, if you think dangerous programs are installed on your system, with a security tool, you can ensure that any malware removal process goes smoothly.

 Gum.criteo.com Video